I weighed up my options:

 I’m trying to make eye contact, but not too much eye contact at the same time.
 Maybe I should make small talk.
 Act casual you fool!
 My hands are awkwardly rising from my sides.
 I feel like Ricky Bobby from Talladega nights trying to do an interview: mumbling, unsure what to do with my hands when I talk.

 “When did you get into the Schengen zone?”
 Fin Diesel asks.

 He tells me to follow him to the security office.
 I sit down in the cubical and revaluated my life.
 I try to maintain the ‘oblivious tourist’ look.
 “Act clueless you fool!”
 I mutter.
 The room is full.
 I sit there while the immigration officer is in the back room with my passport.
 I sit and wait and internalise hypotheticals again.
 Maybe I should give him the Hungarian resident card and not mention that it isn’t actually valid?
 What if…

 The sparkle of Fin Diesel’s cranium catches the corner of my eye as he returns to the room.
 I jump up off my seat.

-I didn’t noticed until then, but a salty oasis had formed between my legs from the nervous sweat dripping from my body.
-He hands me my passport, we make eye contact and both look over at the shimmering reflection of the fluro in the pool of gooche sweat accumulated on the seat.
+I didn’t notice until then, but a salty oasis had formed between my legs from the nervous sweat dripping from my body.
+He hands me my passport, we make eye contact and both look over at the shimmering reflection of the fluorescent light in the pool of gooche sweat accumulated on the seat.
 They call my name over the airport PA so I begin to walk to my gate; I give Fin Diesel an awkward thumbs-up, board my plane and get the fuck out of Europe.